lastweek/lastweek.github.io/docs/notes/CXL.md

 ## What is CXL?

-CXL is Compute Express Link.
+CXL is short for Compute Express Link.
 It has 3 types.
-I will focus on CXL type 3 device, the one used for memory expansion.
+I will focus on *CXL type 3* device, the one used for **memory expansion**.
-The CXL hereafter refers to type 3 only unless otherwise noted.
+The CXL hereafter refers to type 3.

-I think originally CXL was proposed to tame DRAM/PM heterogeneity and have a framework to maintain cache coherence among accelerators.
+Originally CXL was proposed to tame DRAM/PM heterogeneity and has a framework to maintain cache coherence among accelerators.
-Gradually, CXL is now mainly used in the disaggregated memory scenario.
+CXL is now mainly used in the disaggregated memory scenario.
-But was CXL originally designed with disaggregated memory in mind?
+But was CXL originally designed with the disaggregated memory setting in mind?
 I doubt that.

-It is interesting to think why CXL has such a spin-off.
+Hence it is interesting to think why CXL has such a successful spin-off.
-My take: CXL was designed for heterogeenous DRAM technologies.
-Hence one of its core design principle is to work with memory.
+My take: because CXL was designed for heterogeenous DRAM technologies, one of its core design principle is to work with different kinds of memory.
-Using memory requires low latency.
+Using memory usually requires extremely low latency.
-As a result, CXL requires a low latency interconnection between a processing unit (e.g., CPU) and a CXL controller (the one right before memory).
+As such, CXL requires a low latency interconnection between a processing unit (e.g., CPU) and a CXL controller (the one right before memory chips).
-This eventually brings a CPU closer to a device (CXL controller) that is capable of accessing outside resources.
-It calls for something better/faster than PCIe.
+This pursuit eventually brings a CPU closer to a device (CXL controller) that is capable of accessing external resources.
+It calls for something better/faster than the long-standing PCIe.
-And this enables disaggregated memory usage.
+And this subsequently enables the disaggregated memory usage.

 ## How to use CXL?

-I think there are two ways to look at CXL, one from the traditional server side, and the other from disaggregated memory.
+I think there are two ways to look at CXL, one from the traditional server angel, and the other from resource disaggregation.
 Either way, CXL enables disaggregated memory with extrmely low latency.

 **From the traditional server angle**: